 Physiatrists treat the whole person.
-They address the patients physical, emotional, and social needs during rehabilitation.
-Physiatrists direct the rehabilitation team that may include physical or occupational therapists, speech-language pathologists, social workers, athletic trainers, and more.
+They address the patient's physical, emotional, and social needs during rehabilitation.
+Physiatrists direct a rehabilitation team that may include physical or occupational therapists, speech-language pathologists, social workers, and athletic trainers.

-PM&R doctors work in a variety of settings including clinics, hospitals, and rehabilitation centers.
+PM&R doctors work in clinics, hospitals, and rehabilitation centers.

 How can PM&R help me?